MrFaiman/error-classifier-ml/FEEDBACK_LOOP_GUIDE.md

 - Enables intelligent ensemble weighting

 ### 5. **Persistent Learning**
-- Saves feedback data to JSON file
+- Saves feedback data to MongoDB
-- Loads previous learning on startup
+- Persists across server restarts
-- Maintains history of up to 1000 recent corrections
+- Maintains complete history of corrections and predictions
+- Supports queries and analytics

 ## How It Works